CompGenomeLab/uv-3d-ddr/README.md

 ## Dependencies

-Below is the list of required packages, installing via Mamba is advised.
+Below is the list of required Python packages, installing via Mamba is advised.

 - python=3.11.0
 - cooler=0.9.2